yhs666/mc-docs.zh-cn/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

         //Serialize and deserialize sample data set by using a generic record.
         //A generic record is a special class with the schema explicitly defined in JSON.
         //All serialized data should be mapped to the fields of the generic record,
-        //which in turn will be then serialized. public void SerializeDeserializeObjectUsingGenericRecords()
+        //which in turn is then serialized.
+        public void SerializeDeserializeObjectUsingGenericRecords()
         {
             Console.WriteLine("SERIALIZATION USING GENERIC RECORD\n");